ahmedhaji/pl-translator/README.md

 # pl-translator

-This application converts english words to pig latin.
-It it written in ng2 and utilises RxJS and typescript.
+This web application converts english words to pig latin.
+It is written in ng2 and utilises RxJS and typescript.
-You'll find tests included ;) I didn't focus on presentation so please excuse that side of things - I would have included material design if I had more time.
+You'll find tests included also ;) I didn't focus on presentation so I apologise in advance - I would have included material design if time permitted.

 ### To install
 1) Clone this repo